dnmvisser/nagios-check-email-round-trip/README.md

 * `OK` when the message arrives within 10 minutes in the `INBOX`
 * `WARNING` when the message arives within 10 minutes in the `Spam` folder
-* `CRITICAL` when the message does not arrive with 10 minutes at all
+* `CRITICAL` when the message does not arrive within 10 minutes

 # Requirements

 * An SMTP relay server to send mail through
 * An IMAP account that will receive the message

 # Usage